 I am a bit of a study in contrasts.
 I come from a comfortable middle class background.
 I have a decent amount of education.
-But I have worked many, many, blue collar or ‘menial’ jobs on and off since the age of 9 – a paper round to begin with, then a supermarket job, hospitality industry, labour hire in stints as a teen, student and adult in Australia and NZ – as well as progressing a very meandering but increasingly defined professional office worker career.
+But I have worked many, many, blue collar or ‘menial’ jobs on and off since the age of 9 – a paper round to begin with, then a supermarket job, hospitality industry, stevedoring at the port, labour hire in stints as a teen, student and adult in Australia and NZ – as well as progressing a very meandering but increasingly defined professional office worker career.

 To borrow a coarse phrase from my life in Australia, from my Australian brothers and sisters, this situation “shits me to tears.”
 Massively.

 I am a liberal.
 Traditionally, and probably always, with a left of centre perspective.
 With some concrete right wing views.

 One of which, for e.g., reasonably well known to people who know me I think, is that I firmly believe that we should have a very conservative approach to Muslim immigration in New Zealand.
 I am not anti-Muslim immigration, at all, but I am in favour of a very conservative approach to allowing Islamic immigration into New Zealand.

 I am becoming increasingly cynical and concerned about double standards in New Zealand society.
 Evident in a number of ways.

 When it comes to ethnicity, in recent times we have become very accustomed to a very settled narrative of ‘we are not doing enough for Maori and Pasifika’ we are ‘too hard on Maori and Pasifika’, ‘we are not making it easy enough for Maori and Pasifika to get vaccinated’ amongst other issues.

 How is that true?
 Maori and Pasifika people have the same ease of access to the vaccinations as everyone else in New Zealand.